What is Time Period Bias?

 An example of time period bias in finance is calculating average profits generated by companies in a given industry during a time period of higher or lower than normal profitability.
 If the calculation of average profits looks at a 5-year window where economic prosperity was particularly high due to, for example, temporarily reduced raw material costs for the industry, then the average is not representative of the industry as a whole over a wide range of situations.

 Another example of time period bias is when looking at a 12-month trailing average of stock market returns during the 2008 Global Financial Crisis.
-Such an analysis would paint a very bleak picture of the market returns as the only data used would be negatively skewed by the crisis; thus, the conclusions drawn would not necessarily be applicable to financial markets as a whole.
-We know it is true as we’ve seen the financial markets recover, and the long-term return on the S&P 500 remains pegged at almost 10%.
+Such an analysis would paint a very bleak picture of the market returns as the only data used would be negatively skewed by the crisis.
+Thus, the conclusions drawn would not necessarily be applicable to financial markets as a whole.
+We know this is true as we’ve seen the financial markets recover, and the long-term return on the S&P 500 remains pegged at almost 10%.

 How to Prevent Time Period Bias

 Time period bias can skew study results and make conclusions specific to a particular set of circumstances.
 To avoid such situations, analysts should make sure to use a large number of observations that span a wide time range.
-It will allow the blending out of short-term market fluctuations and enable us to draw very general conclusions that will hold true under a wide range of situations.
+This will allow the blending out of short-term observations and enable us to draw very general conclusions that will hold true under a wide range of situations.

 Alternatively, analysts can protect their work from time period bias by keeping moving averages or trailing averages of securities that they may be interested in.
 Doing so will preserve the long-term trend that the security in question may seem to be going in, and the analysts will be able to access a large data set to compare results from period to period.
 Such an approach will allow them to distinguish between periods of particularly high or low economic prosperity since the fluctuations will stick out from the overall observed trends.